-The world's busiest attractions without the crowds
+Exclusive tours offer behind-the-scenes access to world's busiest attractions

 Aptly named Faraway Bay -- a fly-in wilderness area in the remote Kimberley region of Western Australia -- is home to one of Australia's most comprehensive collections of Aboriginal rock art.

-Yet one of the only ways for the general public to visit these inaccessible galleries is on a "rock art retreat" guided by Aboriginal elder Ju Ju 'Buriwee' Wilson.
+Yet one of the only ways for the general public to visit these inaccessible galleries is on a "rock art retreat" guided by Aboriginal elder Ju Ju "Buriwee" Wilson.

 Wilson, along with archeologist Lee Scott-Virtue, has been recording and cataloging the rock art of Faraway Bay since 1998, helping to paint a picture of what Scott-Virtue claims was "a mecca for Ice Age artists."